 Step 2 – Canvass Communication and Updating the Register of Electors

-- Route 2 – All properties allocated to this Route will in the first instance receive a form, known as a Canvass Communication B, through the post.
+Route 2 – All properties allocated to this route will in the first instance receive a form, known as a Canvass Communication B, through the post.
 This form will have the elector details listed on it that we currently have registered.
 A blank form will be sent if no one is currently registered to vote at the property.
-This form will be posted around 6 September.
+This form will be posted in early September.

 We must receive a response to this form even if there are no changes to report.